 2. Make the Most of the Top Half

 Immediately catch the attention of the recruiter or hiring manager, so include key pieces in the top half of your resume.
-This is the part of the resume where you need to promote your brand and what you bring to the job.
+This is the part of the resume where you need to promote your professional brand and what you bring to the job.

 3. Note Your Key Skills & Achievements